Here are the answers to popular questions we regularly get asked about our work and donations.

 51a Albert Road North

-Please let us know if you are planning a visit to drop-off (if not one of our weekly donation sessions) or collect so we can agree the most suitable times.
+Please let us know if you are planning a visit to drop-off (if not at one of our weekly donation sessions) or collect so we can agree the most suitable times.

 We do not work directly with individuals or families.
 If you are in need of help, please speak directly to a support agency such as your home school link worker, local family centre (find your nearest Surrey family centre by borough/district), housing support, family support, health visitor or social worker, and we will be glad to help.